 - Submitted Form

 This metric is tracked whenever a visitor submits a Klaviyo signup form, or whenever a visitor clicks a "Go to URL" button on a Klaviyo form.
-Submissions will only appear a list is connected to the signup form.
+Submissions will only appear if a list is connected to the signup form.

 - Form Submit Rate